 According to Gartner, 90% of organisations will have adopted a hybrid IT approach by 2020.
-That's just three years away, with many businesses now either planning – or indeed already using – a combination of integrated physical and cloud resources.
+That's just two years away, with many businesses now either planning – or indeed already using – a combination of integrated physical and cloud resources.
 If you're one of the businesses investigating this hybrid space, you could soon be on your way to improved scalability, flexibility and performance - but only if you end up with the right environment.

 Here are five of the things you should consider when looking to evolve your IT strategy using a hybrid model.

 1. Networking and connectivity

 If your existing physical infrastructure is on-premise in a private data centre or colocated elsewhere, there’s a good chance you take for granted the ability to connect and configure your hardware however you like, and understand the importance of diverse network connections.